-Having bought a "Raspberry Pi Kit" (R45PI) from Maplin, on 2014/06/22 I attempted to get it set up and working with the family TV (using the HDMI lead in the end worked just fine).
-My keyboard was broken (keys not responding or sticking) but my local Maplin exchanged the keyboard the same day.
+Having bought a "Raspberry Pi Kit" (R45PI) aka RPi from Maplin, on 2014-06-22 I attempted to get it set up and working with the family TV.
+(Using the HDMI lead worked just fine.)
+The keyboard was broken (keys not responding or were sticking) but my local Maplin exchanged it the same day.

-(I had a couple of days prior measured consumption of the Pi, a Model B with 512MB RAM, 2 USB ports and Ethernet, without any keyboard (etc) attached and saw it draw <3W with just SD card in and after booting likely finished, so less than the SheevaPlug.)
+(I had, a couple of days before, observed consumption of the Pi, a Model B with 512MB RAM, 2 USB ports and Ethernet, without any keyboard (etc) attached.
+I measured it to be drawing <3W with just the SD card in and after booting likely finished, so less than the SheevaPlug.)

 sudo apt-get update and

-which didn't take too long and gets me (
+sudo apt-get upgrade, which did not take too long and gets me (

 uname -a) to: